-ENTRY REQUIREMENTS: All U.S. citizens are required to present a valid passport with at least 6 months beyond the date of entry into the country.
+ENTRY REQUIREMENTS: All U.S. citizens are required to present a valid passport which must be valid for at least 6 months beyond the date of entry into the country.
 Proof of onward or return ticket may be required and you must have at least 1 blank page in your passport for the entry stamp.
 Visas are required for entry for stays less than 60 days which are given upon arrival for tourist stays.
-EXIT REQUIREMENTS: All persons leaving the PNG, pay a Government Departure Tax of approximately USD $20, which is not included in your ticket.
+EXIT REQUIREMENTS: All persons leaving PNG, pay a Government Departure Tax which should be included in your airline ticket.

-Vaccinations are not required for entry into Papua New Guinea, it is always recommended that you check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at
+While there are no required vaccines for entry into Papua New Guinea, it is always recommended that you check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at

 Culture and Customs